British soul: 1960s

 Britain produced a handful of soul acts in the 1960s, most significantly the blue-eyed soul singers Tom Jones and Dusty Springfield.
 Dusty in Memphis (1969) is one of the few albums by a British performer considered among the great soul recordings.
-In 1964 Springfield became the first British Invasion act after the Beatles to chart well in the US.
+In 1964, Springfield became the first British Invasion act after the Beatles to chart well in the US.
 A string of US and British hits followed.
-In 1965 Springfield hosted a television show The Sound of Motown which has been widely credited with introducing what was called "The Sound of Young America" to British audiences.
+In 1965, Springfield hosted a television show The Sound of Motown, that has been widely credited with introducing what was called "The Sound of Young America" to British audiences.
 Arguably the most notable Motown-influenced act from the UK aside from Springfield were the Foundations, a multi-racial soul group described by Billboard as "the best practitioners of the Motown sound to be found on the far side of the Atlantic" in the late 1960s, who scored transatlantic hits with "Baby Now That I've Found You" (the first UK number one for a multi-racial band), "Build Me Up Buttercup" and "In the Bad Bad Old Days (Before You Loved Me)".
-Also, in 1969, British blue-eyed soul singer Kiki Dee became the first singer from the UK to sign and record with Motown.
+British pop soul group the Equals gained hit "Baby Come Back".

 It has been suggested that the performance of soul in Britain was so limited because white fans saw it as exclusively a black genre, and because black British performers, while incorporating some sounds into other forms such as reggae, considered soul a distant American genre.
 At the same time, bands led by black singers, notably Geno Washington and the Ram Jam Band, and Jimmy James and the Vagabonds, established strong reputations as live acts in Britain, largely playing cover versions of American soul records; Washington was an American expatriate, and James was from Jamaica.